Theseus-Aegis/Mods/addons/radios/README.md

 # About

-Enables pilots to secure the passengers and play radio inside the helicopters.
+Enables pilots to play radio inside the helicopters.

 ### Authors